tweag/nickel/doc/manual/contracts.md

 * documentation: This documentation will propagate to the final value!
 ```

-#### Open contracts
+#### Open record contracts

-By default, contracts are closed, meaning that additional fields are forbidden:
+By default, record contracts are closed, meaning that additional fields are forbidden:

 ```
 nickel>let Contract = {foo | Str}